JasperFx/wolverine/docs/guide/command-bus.md

 If you need the command scheduling to be persistent or be persisted across service restarts, you'll need to enable the [message persistence](/guide/persistence/) within Wolverine.
 :::

 The "scheduled execution" feature can be used with local execution within the same application.
 See [Scheduled Messages](/guide/scheduled) for more information.
-Use the `ICommandBus.ScheduleAsync()` methods like this:
+Use the `IMessageBus.ScheduleAsync()` extension methods like this:

 <!-- snippet: sample_schedule_job_locally -->
 <a id='snippet-sample_schedule_job_locally'></a>